-The Oakville Academy for the Arts’ Kinderschool is dedicated to a philosophy that sees children as whole, capable human beings, having the right to co-construct their educational experience.
+The Oakville Academy School for the Arts is dedicated to a philosophy that sees children as whole, capable human beings, having the right to co-construct their educational experience.
 We are passionate and committed to creating an atmosphere wherein children feel like valued members of a vibrant learning community and encourage all children to find and voice their unique gifts in a supportive and respectful environment.
 Our goal is to nurture independent and creative thinkers, enthusiastic life-long learners, active explorers and compassionate and respectful human beings.

 Within the context of our Project-based Emergent environment, young learners are encouraged, along with their teachers, to decide upon and undertake projects of study that allow for on-going investigation, in-depth study and the ability to develop and internalize skills and concepts from the entire range of curriculum components such as math, language arts, science, social studies, visual arts, music, dance/movement and technology.

 Within our classrooms, teachers have exciting and daily opportunities to integrate curriculum.
 Activities that are meaningful and relevant to a child’s life experiences provide intrinsic motivation and allow for teachers to teach across the curriculum and assist their students in seeing the interrelationships of the things they are learning.
-At the OAAK school, students are offered the exclusive opportunity to marry a stimulating, enriching and absorbing classroom experience with dance, music and the visual arts.
+At our school, students are offered the exclusive opportunity to marry a stimulating, enriching and absorbing classroom experience with dance, music and the visual arts.
 The classroom itself becomes a studio workshop – offering an abundant array of art media, recycled found objects and a host of captivating natural materials.